EpicSkookumScript/EpicSkookumScript.github.io/docs/docs.md

 ## There's more on the SkookumScript Forum

 These docs are constantly growing and evolving.
-If you can't find what you are looking for here, check out these [curated posts on the SkookumScript Forum][curated], which contain useful information we haven't yet added to our official docs.

-If you have questions or suggestions, or a tip you think others would find useful, please post about it on the [SkookumScript Forum][forum].
-Your input may guide future revisions of these docs.
+If you can't find what you are looking for here, check out the the [SkookumScript Forum][forum], which contains useful information we haven't yet added to our official docs.
+If you have questions or suggestions, or a tip you think others would find useful, please post about it.

 ---